 talk to our Eco Design Advisor.
 They offer free, independent advice on how to make homes warm, dry and healthy, and can give you some great tips on energy efficiency and environmental sustainability.
 You can make an appointment online, by email or by phone at 04 570 6666

-If you’re not comfortable doing it yourself, or if your proposal could have significant effects on the environment, we recommend that you ask a professional – such as a resource management planner, an engineer or surveyor – to help you with all or some of the AEE preparation.
+We recommend that you ask a professional if you’re not comfortable doing the assessment yourself, or if your proposal could have significant effects on the environment.
+Resource management planners, engineers or surveyors can help you with all or some of the AEE preparation.
 Get in touch if you’d like some guidance on where to go.

 The AEE preparation process

 Here are the key steps involved in preparing an AEE.
 Note that consultation, if it’s required, can happen at any stage of steps 1-6.